rmuit/PracticalAfas/README.md

 - UpdateObject (plus child classes) can be used to create XML or JSON payloads for Update Connectors, and validate their contents.
-Their output is strings, which can be used in any way you want (e.g. send the sting data by a client class, or through Connection::sendData(), or use UpdateObjects with your own custom code).
+Their output is strings, which can be used in any way you want (e.g. send the string data through a client class, or through Connection::sendData(), or use UpdateObjects with your own custom code).

 - There's also a Helper class with some extra static methods which could be useful for some programmers, but which I did not want to overload the